SciML/Catalyst.jl/docs/src/model_creation/model_visualisation.md

     Internally, `latexify(brusselator; form = :ode)` calls `latexify(convert(ODESystem, brusselator))`.
 Hence, if you have already [generated the `ODESystem` corresponding to your model](@ref ref), it can be used directly as input to `latexify`.

 !!! note
-    It should be possible to also generate SDEs through the `form = :ode` input.
+    It should be possible to also generate SDEs through the `form = :sde` input.
 This feature is, however, currently broken.

-If you wish to copy the output to your [clipboard]() (e.g. so that you can paste it into a LaTeX document), run `copy_to_clipboard(true)` before you run `latexify`.
+If you wish to copy the output to your [clipboard](https://en.wikipedia.org/wiki/Clipboard_(computing)) (e.g. so that you can paste it into a LaTeX document), run `copy_to_clipboard(true)` before you run `latexify`.
 A more throughout description of Latexify's features can be found in [its documentation](https://korsbo.github.io/Latexify.jl/stable/).

 !!! note
-    For a model to be nicely displayed you have to use an IDE that actually supports this (such as a [notebook]).
-Other environments (such as [the REPL](@ref ref)) will simply return the full LaTeX code which would generate the desired expression.
+    For a model to be nicely displayed you have to use an IDE that actually supports this (such as a [notebook](https://jupyter.org/)).
+Other environments (such as [the Julia REPL]([@ref ref](https://docs.julialang.org/en/v1/stdlib/REPL/))) will simply return the full LaTeX code which would generate the desired expression.

 ## [Displaying model networks](@id visualisation_graphs)
 A network graph showing a Catalyst model's species and reactions can be displayed using the `Graph` function.
 This first requires [Graphviz](https://graphviz.org/) to be installed and command line accessible.
 Here, we first declare a [Brusselator model](@ref ref) and then displays its network topology: